5.0 Oxygen equipment and supplies benefits list

 • home oxygen may be considered for coverage by the NIHB program once the client's condition is stabilized and treatment regimen is optimized

-• coverage is authorized for the primary residence only, with the exception of additional oxygen requirements due to travel for the purpose of attending a medical appointment
+• coverage is authorized for the primary residence only, except for additional oxygen requirements due to travel to attend a medical appointment

-• while supplemental oxygen for the purpose of attending medical appointments is assessed on a case-by-case basis, it is expected that the client will use the oxygen concentrator when possible
+• while supplemental oxygen to attend medical appointments is assessed on a case-by-case basis, it is expected that the client will use the oxygen concentrator when possible

-• NIHB covers oxygen portability away from the primary residence for the purpose of completing essential activities in the client's home and community, for example, shopping for groceries or personal items (up to 12 cylinders per month)
+• NIHB covers oxygen portability away from the primary residence to complete essential activities in the client's home and community, for example, shopping for groceries or personal items (up to 12 cylinders per month)

 • with medical justification, NIHB will consider additional portability (above 12 cylinders per month) on a case-by-case basis

-• NIHB expects that the provider will optimize the client's oxygen supply with the use of oxygen conserving devices (such as with an oxygen conservation device (OCD) for oxygen cylinders, or moustache or pendant style nasal cannulas)
+• NIHB expects that the provider will optimize the client's oxygen supply with the use of an oxygen conserving devices (OCD) (such as an OCD regulator for cylinders or the OCD moustache or pendant style nasal cannula)

 5.1.2 Prescriber and provider requirements

-Prescriptions or recommendations for coverage must be initiated by the health professionals identified as prescribers or recommenders of the specific item as listed in the tables.
-Items that are prescribed by prescribers/recommenders not recognized by NIHB for the specific item will lead to denials or reversal of claims.
+Prescriptions or recommendations for coverage must be initiated by the health professionals identified as prescribers or recommenders of supplemental oxygen therapy.
+Oxygen therapy prescribed by prescribers/recommenders not recognized by NIHB for the specific item will lead to denials or reversal of claims.

 • MD — Physician